 It’s also common for companies to say that their people are their greatest asset.
 But HR isn’t really considered a strategic function, and there aren’t many boards that devote considerable time to their people strategy.
 Why?

 Look at it this way - how many CEOs come from an HR background versus a finance background?
 Robert Half, a recruitment consultant, estimates that 52% of FTSE 100 CEOs come from a finance background, while only 2 CEOs have served any time in an HR function.
 When it comes to measuring organisational performance, that's not optimal.

 To change this, we need to prove that HR is a strategic function.
 We need to show that improvements in organisational models and people practices are linked to what matters most - growth, profit and customer NPS.

-Organisational Fitness is a new way of measuring company performance.
+is a new way of measuring company performance.
 It gives you specific metrics for every area of your business and culture, linking them to growth, profit and customer NPS.
 It doesn’t matter how complex the topic is - Organisational Fitness can track everything from inclusion and communication, to leadership and motivation.
 The ultimate goal is to make sure your people strategy is solid, and that your entire company is happy and united behind it.

 How to measure organisational performance